 NLU has a long-standing reputation for its education and teacher training programs, and is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 Since 1886, we’ve trained thousands of Chicago-area teachers and continue to graduate the majority of winners honored by Illinois’ two Golden Apple Foundations with one of the most prestigious teaching and leadership honors in the state.

 Our instructors bring both academic skills and practical experience to the classroom, offering the best in elementary education.
 As a result, we’re well known for preparing educators who can meet the demands of today's diverse classrooms and become leaders in the education profession.

 The State of Illinois requires a minimum of 100 hours of pre-clinical experience before student teaching.
 Hours are completed as part of the coursework, including ELE500, ELE510, and SPE500.
 An additional 30 hours of field experience are needed as part of the Master of Arts in Teaching program requirements and are completed in EPS511 and FND510.

 Each student's growth as a teacher is encouraged and documented throughout the program through the development of clinical competencies and a Professional Portfolio.

-All applicants must meet NLU's general admission requirements as well as the requirements specific to the M.A.T. in Elementary Education degree program.
-Refer to the appropriate Application Checklist available online at www.nl.edu/applyonline.
+All applicants must meet NLU's general admission requirements as well as additional requirements specific to this program.
+Refer to the appropriate application checklist available online at nl.edu/applyonline.